 The “tried and true” method is to slap in a bi-directional regulator knob and a second pressure gauge – one for tank pressure and another for output.
 But that takes up more space.

 With this Dewalt model, you get a tank pressure gauge, and the regulator that’s adjusted to a rough pressure setting.
 You turn the dial to the desired pressure, instead of watching a second pressure gauge as you turn an ordinary air regulator.

 I’m trying to find a “catch” here – anything to quell my excitement and optimism even just a little bit.
 But so far I can’t find any reason not to be happy.
-This seems to the cordless air compressor that users have been asked for!
+This seems to be the cordless air compressor that users have been asking for!

 The new One-Turn regulator?
 I am VERY interested to learn more about it, and to see how well it works.
 Is this something we’ll see on Dewalt’s corded air compressors?

 One thing I’m happy to see is that the new Dewalt cordless compressor looks to have been designed from the ground up.
 I guess it’d have to be, since it’s engineered with a brushless motor and space-conserving design.

 Are any parts of it user-serviceable?
 That’s something some users look at when shopping for portable and stationary air compressors.
 I’m going to take a guess and say “no.” But if true, that’s a tradeoff of having a more compact and portable air compressor without sacrificing on tank capacity or power.
 Then again, a lot of smaller air compressors aren’t really user serviceable either.